kumarbhotme/kumar.bhot.me/README.md

 ## About me

-I facilitate software engineering teams for self-sufficiency, high performance, and continuous improvement.
-I’m unconventional, curious, and thought-provoking.
-As much as I enjoy building software and reading books, I’m also a writer and a proud mono-speaker.
-'A wallflower and a bold introvert' can describe my personality well.
+I facilitate software engineering teams for self-sufficiency, high performance, and continuous improvement through an unconventional, curious, and thought-provoking style.
+As much as building software and reading books give me joy, writing and (mono-) speaking are equally fulfilling.
+'A wallflower and a bold introvert' might describe my personality well.